Aromatherapy uses the aromatic plant extracts and essential oils for healing and cosmetic purposes.

 - Essential oil 3-5 drops in 1 tsp base oil

-When you blend essential oils, keep in mind two principles- the synergy that supports good medicinal effects and the good aroma that you create.
+When you blend essential oils, keep in mind two principles- the synergy that supports good medicinal effects and the good aroma that you want to create.

-Essential oils influence the physical and the emotional.
+Essential oils influence both the physical and the emotional.